011Rebecca/011Rebecca/README.md

-- 👋 Hi, I’m @011Rebecca!
+- 👋 Hi, I’m Rebecca!
      I'm a CSE undergraduate at State University Of Bangladesh.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 Introduction to Artificial Intelligence and Machine Learning
 - 💞️ I’m looking to collaborate on ...